-Seizures mostly run their own course but there are a few things that can help, like keeping the person safe and timing the seizure – particularly protecting the head from injury.
+Seizures mostly run their own course but there are a few things that can help, like keeping the person safe, staying with them and timing the seizure.
 It is crucial that during a seizure the person not restrained in any way nothing is put in their mouth.
-Always make sure someone stays with the person.
+Put the person in the recovery position after a tonic clonic seizure.

-It is important for people with epilepsy to tell relevant people such as friends, relatives, colleagues, classmates, teachers or coaches, about epilepsy and teach them what to do if a seizure happens.
+It is important for people with epilepsy to tell relevant people such as friends, relatives, colleagues, classmates, teachers or coaches, about epilepsy and advise them what to do if a seizure happens.

 Having a Seizure Management Plan (SMP) readily available—for example at school or the workplace—will help lessen the impact of seizures for the person with epilepsy, and help others to manage their seizures appropriately.

 - emergency contacts

 - seizure and medical history, a description of the seizures(s) the person experiences

 Some people are prescribed medication to be given in the community setting for seizure emergencies.
 If an emergency medication plan is needed Epilepsy Action Australia can assist, as well as offer the necessary training for those involved in caring or supporting someone with epilepsy.

 We have an online tool where you can create your own SMP.
 Simply register as an EAA client first, then follow the instructions to create a SMP.

 You can print the following posters on A3 paper and put up on a notice board or wall for easy reference at home or work.